By PPMAG | May 31, 2017

 Paper Competition Coordinator Duties

 The paper competition is open to IASSIST members who are writing or have written a paper in the year since the last IASSIST conference.
 The paper may be published or unpublished.
 It must be of interest to IASSIST members, and it must be written in English with formatted references.
 The winner receives a free entry to next year’s IASSIST conference.
+The paper competition is run by a volunteer coordinator.

 Responsibilities: